cfpb/development/guides/documentation.md

 Be as specific as possible about the required versions of any external dependencies.

-When referencing external links, try to make the references as specific as possible, for example by using page hash links
+When referencing external links, try to make the references as specific as possible, for example by using anchor links
 ([like this](https://github.com/cfpb/development/#guides)) to target specific places on the page.
 When referencing specific lines in source code, consider linking to specific releases or commit hashes instead of the master branch